 Beer is a traditional coastal village.
 There are cafes, galleries, gift shops and food stores - all that you will need.

 A favourite village store, with an array of delicious holiday treats.

 Beer beach - relax, enjoy the sound of the sea and marvel at the impressive cliffs.

 The wet fish shop on the beach at Beer, selling a great selection of locally caught fish, great for the barbecue.

 These are the dramatic cliffs at Beer Head, just half a mile along the path from Beer itself.
 A walk here is truly exhilarating.

 Much of the path is an easy gradient - this is the home stretch back to Beer.
 In the distance you can see Seaton at the head of the Axe Valley.

-Kephalo is a lovely family holiday home with snug parking for two cars.The parking space is uphill and not suitable for cars with low suspension.
+Kephalo has snug parking for two cars.The parking space is uphill and not suitable for cars with low suspension.
 If you need more space there is a car park just a 2 minute walk along the road.